Premium Tax Credit: Are You Eligible For This Health Insurance Tax Break?

 While the PTC was traditionally designed to help folks with incomes at or below the federal poverty level, temporary expansions have allowed those with incomes above the poverty line to be eligible.

-President-elect Donald Trump made several comments during his campaign casting doubt about the future of the ACA, also known as Obamacare.
-The enhanced ACA passed under the Biden administration, cut premiums nearly in half and expanded eligibility of the premium tax credit.
+President-elect Donald Trump made several comments during his campaign, casting doubt on the future of the ACA, also known as Obamacare.
+The enhanced ACA, passed under the Biden administration, cut premiums nearly in half and expanded eligibility for the premium tax credit.

 Those provisions are set to expire at the end of 2025 unless Congress acts.
 So, millions of people are at risk of losing access to affordable healthcare.

-All eyes will be on the newly elected Congress in the coming year to see how they manage the future of the Affordable Care Act program and the premium tax credit.
+All eyes will be on Congress this year to see how they manage the future of the Affordable Care Act program and the premium tax credit.

 Related Content